Internal Medicine Clerkships

 Inpatient Medicine

-At LAC+USC Medical Center, third- and fourth-year medical students are integrated into a General Medicine team consisting of a faculty attending, one senior resident, two junior residents, three interns and, usually, two fourth-year medical students and one third-year medical students.
+At Los Angeles General Medical Center, third- and fourth-year medical students are integrated into a General Medicine team consisting of a faculty attending, one senior resident, two junior residents, three interns and, usually, two fourth-year medical students and one third-year medical students.
 The students participate in all aspects of their patients’ care.
 When on duty at Keck Hospital of USC, Huntington Memorial Hospital and Santa Barbara Cottage Hospital students are assigned clinical duties under the supervision of attending physicians and residents.

 Ambulatory Medicine

 Junior medical students spend 50 percent of their General Medicine Clerkship in the offices of community-based internists.
 Junior students are assigned to participating internists in three-week blocks and are included in all aspects of a community-based practice.
-Senior students’ experiences are designed as a sub-internship and are 100 percent inpatient.
+Senior students’ experiences are designed as a sub-internship and are 100 percent inpatient

 Curriculum